skateinmars/clochette/README.md

 ## Installation

-The project is built on top of Sinatra.
+The project is built on top of Rails 4.

 ### Prerequisites